 Globally, the demand for cancer care is rising, however, in some regions, cancer patients are challenged by limited supply.
-HealthCare Global (HCG), one of the largest cancer care providers in India, has developed an innovative hub-and-spoke model that increases availability and affordability.
+HealthCare Global (HCG), one of the largest cancer care providers in India, has implemented a hub-and-spoke model that increases availability and affordability.
 The hub is in Bengaluru, and 21 spokes clinics span Tier 2 and 3 cities across the country.
-By virtue of this model, patients visit the spokes clinics in proximity for diagnosis, routine treatment and follow ups.
-They are sent to the hub in Bangalore when there is a need for more intensive care.
+By virtue of this model, patients visit the spokes clinics in proximity for diagnosis, routine treatment, and follow ups.
+They are only sent to the hub in Bengaluru when there is a need for more intensive care.

-- By decentralizing care across 21 spokes, the model makes basic cancer services locally available to people who did not have prior access.
+- By decentralizing care across 21 spokes, the model makes basic cancer services locally available to people who beforehand did not have access.

-- HCG offers one centralized hub for those in need of more intensive and expensive care services.
-There, they leverage high utilization to drive down costs per patient, making services affordable.
+- For those in need of more intensive and expensive care services, HCG offers them in one centralized hub.
+There, they leverage high utilization to drive down costs per patient and thereby make services affordable.

 Key takeaways from the paper

 - Improve availability of care by decentralization via hub-and-spoke-model and virtual care

 - Reduce the cost of care by centralization of the most cost-intensive services in one hub